High Energy Density Science

 Dan holds a Ph.D. in nuclear science and engineering from the Massachusetts Institute of Technology and was one of the first graduates of the NIF‒MIT Ph.D.
 Thesis Program.

-Dayne Fratanduono has designed and executed experiments on leading high energy density (HED) research facilities including NIF, Sandia’s Z Machine, the OMEGA Laser Facility at the University of Rochester, the Advanced Photon Source at Argonne National Laboratory and the Linac Coherent Light Source at the SLAC National Accelerator Laboratory.
+Dayne Fratanduono has designed and executed experiments on leading high energy density (HED) research facilities including NIF, Sandia’s Z Machine, the OMEGA Laser Facility at the University of Rochester and the Advanced Photon Source at Argonne National Laboratory.
 As an expert in condensed matter physics, Dayne has observed that valuable contributions can be made as early as the postdoctoral research career level.
 “LLNL’s postdocs play a unique and important role bearing new discoveries in the quest for scientific truth and knowledge within HED science,” he says.

 In an assignment with the National Nuclear Security Administration in Washington, D.C., Dayne provided technical and advisory expertise to federal program managers in the areas of HED physics, materials science and advanced light source strategies.
-On returning to LLNL, he was selected as co-program working leader for Condensed Matter Physics within the Focused Material Science element of the Weapon Physics and Design Program.
-In this role, Dayne and team members explore experimental platforms and diagnostic probes to measure properties of stockpile materials.
+After returning to LLNL, he served as co-program lead for Condensed Matter Physics within the Weapon Physics and Design Program.
+In this role, Dayne and team members explored experimental platforms and diagnostic probes to measure properties of stockpile materials.

 Dayne holds a Ph.D. and an M.S. in mechanical engineering from the University of Rochester and a B.S. in physics and a B.S. in mechanical engineering, both from Clarkson University.

 No one anticipated how Kelli Humbird’s summer internship at Lawrence Livermore would fuel her doctoral research and future career.
-While an intern with the Weapons and Complex Integration team, Kelli trained a machine learning model to interpolate between tens of thousands of Trinity supercomputer data points generated from nine parameters like various asymmetries, drive multipliers and gas-fill densities that affect the quality of inertial confinement fusion implosions.
+While an intern with the Strategic Deterrence team, Kelli trained a machine learning model to interpolate between tens of thousands of Trinity supercomputer data points generated from nine parameters like various asymmetries, drive multipliers and gas-fill densities that affect the quality of inertial confinement fusion implosions.
 Kelli’s work evolved into a DOE-funded Laboratory Directed Research and Development project, and she became a Livermore Graduate Scholar while completing her Ph.D.

 Kelli views her internship work as a “happy accident.”
 She says, “I was at the right place at the right time and given the right dataset.
 None of us were expecting a summer project to turn into something this big.”
 Now a design physicist at Livermore, she continues to apply machine learning tools to traditional weapons physics models.
 Kelli is also a member of the Global Security Directorate’s Nuclear Forensics Group’s emergency response team and works on projects that build machine learning tools for stockpile certification applications and for modeling the spread of COVID-19.